 Opening hours: 10 am – 5:30 pm (Tue – Sun)

-Other than these amazing viewpoints in Lisbon main city, there are a couple of good ones in Belem too.
+Other than these amazing viewpoints in Lisbon’s main city, there are a couple of good ones in Belem, too.
 You should definitely be spending a day in Belem to explore Jeronimos Monastery and Pasteis de Nata.
-Definitely, add those views into your kitty.
+Definitely, add those views to your kitty.

 Soumya is an acclaimed travel writer who has traveled to 30+ countries and lived in 8 while pursuing her passion for history and culture.
 Her writings have been published in BBC Travel, Architectural Digest, National Herald, and many more.
 She loves exploring world heritage sites and has a deep affinity for everything ancient, especially the lost civilizations of Mesoamerica!